yenicapotediaz/container-technical-on-boarding/README.md

 ## Usage

-This application is designed to be hosted and used [here](http://technical-on-boarding.kubeme.io).
-To run locally see the [Development and Testing](#development-and-testing) section below.
+To generate the on boarding tasks go [here](http://technical-on-boarding.kubeme.io) and follow the instructions.
+To run a local instance for the purpose of examining and experimenting with the source code see [below](#development-and-testing).

 ## Development and Testing